BrannigansLaw/Skyrim-Behavior-Editor-/README.md

 • Convert and export project or behavior files to the game directory.

 • Merge projects or single behavior files together.

+<b>SETTING UP PROJECTS</B>

+<b>Extract the "meshes/actors/character" from the 'Update.bsa' first, then extract the "meshes/actors/character" from the 'DragonBorn.bsa' next (overwriting any files if prompted) and finally extract the skelton files from the "meshes/actors/character/character assets" and "meshes/actors/character/character assets female" directories in the 'Animations.bsa'.</b>